Some essential “school readiness” areas we cover with your child throughout the year:-

 When thinking about children being ready for school, research shows us a child who demonstrates resilience and independence is well set up to thrive at school.

 In collaboration with families, SJFS works to create individualised goals for your child.
-With the key objective to promote positive self-esteem.
+With the key objective to promote positive self-esteem and a sense of belonging from developing relationships.
 A child who feels loved and valued will have the confidence to learn effectively.

 You can also check out raisingchildren.net.au as an excellent resource to gain more information on transitioning your child to school.